 BS Wildlife & Fisheries Science Texas A&M University

-I have been training animals for 40 years.
+I have been training animals for more than 40 years.
 It all started with training my Mother's chihuahuas at the age of five.
 Horses were a big part of my life growing up and my first taste of competition.
 I competed in youth rodeo from the age of 9-19 and then competed on hunter jumpers while in college.
 After college, I was a zookeeper at Hogel Zoo in Salt Lake City where I worked with small mammals, birds, zebras, hippos and giraffes before becoming a full time cat keeper.
 Hogel Zoo is where I discovered operant conditioning and I haven't looked back as an animal trainer.
 I believe in creating a thinking animal when training.

 I am a certified veterinary technician and a certified canine massage therapist with a masters in immunology.
 Before becoming a canine massage therapist, I was a surgical research technician for a cardiovascular medical device company, an orthopedic surgical veterinary technician and a developmental biology research associate.